 A pulmonary abscess generally occurs due to a pneumonia complication that led to aspiration of food or stomach content into the lungs.
 It can develop into tissue necrosis in the lungs within 1 to 2 weeks if left untreated.

-What to do: Treatment for a pulmonary abscess is guided by a lung specialist, who may prescribe antibiotics, respiratory physio and, in some cases, surgical removal of affected lung tissue.
+How to treat: Treatment for a pulmonary abscess is guided by a lung specialist, who may prescribe antibiotics, respiratory physio and, in some cases, surgical removal of affected lung tissue.

 8. COPD exacerbation